 By the 1850s the issue of slavery had firmly divided the nation.
 In many cases it was the primary issue that citizens discussed and voted on.

 Northerners began to question the morality behind slavery and pushed to limit its spread in the western territories.
-Men such as William Lloyd Garrison are credited with influencing northerners to end their casual ignorance of the “peculiar institution.”1
+Historians credit men such as William Lloyd Garrison with influencing northerners to end their casual ignorance of the “peculiar institution.”1

 Meanwhile southerners felt their way of life would be threatened should slavery be abolished or limited.
 Without further expansion, southern states would be outnumbered in the US Senate and House of Representatives.

-The famous Missouri Compromise of 1820 helped to briefly settle the issue of what was to happen with slavery in the west by establishing that slavery would be prohitbed above the 36° 30’ latitude line.
+The famous Missouri Compromise of 1820 helped to briefly settle the issue of slavery in the west by prohibiting slavery above the 36° 30’ latitude line.

-However, in the 1840s the annexation of Texas and Mexican Cession added significant territory to the United States.
+However, in the 1840s the annexation of Texas following the Texas Revolution and Mexican Cession added significant territory to the United States.
 Once again the expansion of slavery was at the center of discussion.

 The much disputed Compromise of 1850 was significant in that it overrode the Missouri Compromise and introduced the concept of popular sovereignty in the territories.
 This meant that the citizens of each territory could decide for themselves whether or not slavery would be allowed in its borders, regardless of where on the map it lay.1